-The working time regulations govern the hours most workers can work and set:
+The Working Time Regulations govern the hours most workers can work and set:

-- limits on a average working week
+- limits on an average working week

 - statutory entitlement to paid leave for most workers